Willrichards11/Snake/README.md

 ## Installation

-Pygame can easily be installed via pip using the following command:
+Pygame and numpy can easily be installed via pip using the following command:

 `pip install pygame`
+`pip install numpy`

 ## Execution